halilozel1903/SocialMedia/README.md

 # Social Media
-It is a project with information about Social Media.
+It's a project with information about Social Media.